-1 INTRODUCTION
+1.1.
 Our whole school approach to safeguarding is based upon an understanding of the local context and an attitude of 'it could happen here'.
-Keeping our community safe is at the heart of our values and is the responsibility of everyone:

 At the heart of the community, inspiring our children to be the best they can be in an ever-changing and diverse world.